This article tries to define classroom interaction and how different approaches dealt with interaction to provide learning and teaching opportunities.

 This shift in perspectives has its manifestation in the classroom.
 Classroom interaction has become of paramount importance in the teaching and learning process.

 The term “interaction” is made up of two morphemes, namely inter and action.
 It is a mutual or reciprocal action or influence.
-In English language teaching, interaction is used to indicate the language (or action) used to maintain conversation, teach or interact with participants involved in teaching and learning in the classroom.
+In English language teaching, interaction is used to indicate the language (or action) used to maintain the conversation, to teach, or to interact with participants involved in the teaching and learning processes in the classroom.

 Classroom interaction can be seen from different perspectives according to the approach adopted in teaching.

 From a behaviorist perspective, classroom interaction is reduced to modeling, repetition, and drills.
 The most salient feature of classroom interaction in a behavioral model is the use of techniques that bring students’ behavior under stimulus control.
-This model focuses mainly on the transmission of the right behavior to students by means of stimulus, response and reinforcement.
+This model focuses mainly on the transmission of the right behavior to students by means of stimulus, response, and reinforcement.
 This approach to teaching is mainly teacher-centered.
 Students are mere recipients whose control over interaction is reduced to the minimum.
+The interaction flows, most of the time, in one direction, from the teacher to the students.
+They rarely work collaboratively to construct their knowledge.

-The cognitive model of classroom interaction is based on the learner processing of what’s happening in the classroom to make sense of the world.
+The cognitive model of classroom interaction is based on the learner’s processing of what’s happening in the classroom to make sense of the world.
 Here, the learner is actively involved in the learning by means of two processes, namely assimilation and accommodation.
 These are complementary processes through which awareness of the outside world is internalized by learners.
-The input that the learner receives is processed and adapted to learners prior knowledge.
+The input that the learner receives is processed and adapted to learners’ prior knowledge.
 Learners are actively engaged in the learning by questioning and making sense of the world.
+The students are invited to make hypotheses, ask questions, and experiment.
+The aim is to auto-regulate their learning and find a state of equilibrium between the prior knowledge and the new one.
+The interaction flows freely between the teacher, the students, and the language taught.

 Types of classroom interactions